Low-Dose CT Lung Cancer Screening

 Do I need a referral for low-dose CT lung screening?

-Yes, you need a referral (also called a doctor’s order or prescription) to get low-dose CT lung screening.
+Yes, you need a referral (also called a doctor’s order) to get low-dose CT lung cancer screening.

 • Documents your smoking history and eligibility criteria